Camp Opportunity has been serving the children of Santa Cruz County since 1989.

 Camp Opportunity was inspired by Bob Slassor after he attended a similar camp in Washington State.
 Bob was part of a church that owned a local conference grounds in Santa Cruz, and he believed that this location was the perfect place to provide this summer camp experience for children at risk of abuse or neglect in Santa Cruz County.

 After securing funds through local business owners, rotary clubs and private donations, the first camp was held in July of 1989 at the conference grounds in the hills of Santa Cruz County.
 For the first two years there was just one session, for ages 8-10, and approximately 40 children attended each summer.
-While the goal was to have each camper have their own individual counselor, for these first two years this was a challenge and some counselors had two campers each.
+With a goal of having a one-to-one match, by the end of 1990, enough funds had been raised to support two separate one-week sessions, expand the age limitm increase the total number of children served, and have every camper receive the individualized attention of their own camp counselor for the week.
+Since that time, with the exception of the pandemic, Camp Opportunity has held two one-week sessions each summer, (ages 8-10 and 11-13) and has served up to 30-35 campers each session, each with their own individual counselor.